it-healer/laravel-tron/README.md

 ---

-**Laravel Tron** is a Laravel package for work with cryptocurrency Tron, with the support TRC-20 tokens.It allows you to generate HD wallets using mnemonic phrase, validate addresses, get addresses balances and resources, preview and send TRX/TRC-20 tokens.
+**Tron** is a Laravel package for work with cryptocurrency Tron, with the support TRC-20 tokens.It allows you to generate HD wallets using mnemonic phrase, validate addresses, get addresses balances and resources, preview and send TRX/TRC-20 tokens.
 You can automate the acceptance and withdrawal of cryptocurrency in your application.

 ## Requirements